-Remember: A Stop Report is prepared only when an officer has conducted a Level 3 investigative encounter (Terry stop) with a civilian in which a reasonable civilian would not feel free to leave and where the officer did not already have probable cause to arrest the civilian at the outset of the encounter.
+Remember: a Stop Report is prepared only when an officer has conducted a Level 3 investigative encounter (Terry stop) with a civilian in which a reasonable civilian would not feel free to leave and where the officer did not already have probable cause to arrest the civilian at the outset of the encounter.
 Should an investigative encounter start out at probable cause (for example, a complainant points out a perpetrator from a past crime), it would be incorrect to prepare a Stop Report in this case.
 A Stop Report is also not required for a Level 1 or Level 2 encounter.
 However, an encounter may begin at Level 1 or Level 2, and then progress to a Level 3 stop in which the civilian no longer feels free to leave.
 If this happens, then a Stop Report is prepared.
 This includes preparing a Stop Report when an officer has probable cause to arrest an individual that developed during the Level 3 Terry stop.

-Fill out all applicable data fields on the Stop Report correctly and completely, paying particular attention to the two above-mentioned narrative sections.
+Fill out all applicable data fields on the Stop Report correctly and completely, including and especially the two above-mentioned narrative sections.
 A supervisor or the desk sergeant on duty during your tour will review your Stop Report and corresponding Activity Log entry with you and may ask you questions about the circumstances of the encounter to make sure the Stop Report and Activity Log entry contain all of the required information and to determine whether the Level 3 stop itself (and frisk and/or search if conducted) was based on reasonable suspicion.
-If the reviewing supervisor or desk officer discovers any errors or information missing from your Stop Report, he or she will ask you to make corrections to the Report.
+If the reviewing supervisor or Case 1:08-cv-01034-AT Document 621 Filed 07/25/18 Page 99 of 179 desk officer discovers any errors or information missing from your Stop Report, he or she will reject it and send it back to you with an electronic note telling you how it is deficient.
+Once you have corrected it, resubmit the Report.